EternalllZM/rtd-codz/docs/source/server_history.rst

 - **May 2019**

-05/05/19 - Eternalll burns out from Discord and Zombies.
+MAY 05 - Eternalll burns out from Discord and Zombies.
 Individual LFG channels are nuked and only one #zombies channel remains for all LFGs.
 A hard stop to the growth of the server.

 - **June 2019**

-06/29/19 - Server reaches 1500 members.
+JUN 29 - Server reaches 1500 members.

 - **October 2019**

-10/22/19 -
+OCT 22 -

     • Server reaches 2000 members.